Best Way to Light a Charcoal Grill

 According to our humble opinion, using a chimney starter is unequivocally the best way of lighting your charcoal grill.
 A charcoal chimney or chimney starter is a simple cylindrical tube made of metal that holds your charcoal while you light them from the bottom of the tube.
 As the bottom lumps of charcoal burn, the heat and warm air rise to the top, effectively lighting all of the charcoal evenly without any external aid.

 With this method, you can get all your coals glowing and hot really fast and without any effort.
 Here is a short breakdown of the method:

 - Fill the chimney with charcoal.
 According to the amount of heat you want and how long you want your charcoal to burn, you can fill it fully or partially.
 A common question is “Can I reuse my charcoal”?
 Yes you can!
 If you have leftover half burnt charcoal from the previous cook, use it.
 I first throw in a bit of new charcoal then the used charcoal and top it off with new charcoal.
 Why waste the unburnt charcoal?

 - Add a fire starter to the bottom of the chimney.
 You can use common items like paper (if paper towels, avoid the ones with colored patterns), wood chips, and wax.

 - As the heat rises and the top coals become hot, you can now dump them in the charcoal grill and spread them out.
 This takes about 10-15 minutes.
 Do not dump the charcoal until all the heavy white smoke is done emitting.

-- You can add more coals directly to your grill grate if you need them.
+- You can add more coals directly to your grill later if needed.